wahyurudiyan/go-boilerplate/README.md

-# Production Ready Golang Boilerplate (with sample HTTP CRUD)
+# Golang Boilerplate for Backend

 Go Boilerplate is a project template for golang microservices project.
 It has sample to use this boilerplate for HTTP User Server application.
 The directory tree for this boilerplate will found below: